 - Establishing processes to learn, innovate, and mature API usage

-Throughout the entire process, insurers should implement best practices to ensure that they are maximizing the full value of their API investments.
+Throughout the entire process, financial services firms and insurers should implement best practices to ensure that they are maximizing the full value of their API investments.

 Q6: How do I select the right tools given my needs/cost?